dasher-project/dasher-web/documents/Milestones.md

 # Milestone 3

-Donation for completing this milestone: €6000
+Donation for completing this milestone: €4500

-This donation will be split differently to the rest in order to cover promotional material costs.

-€4000 will go to Adam and €2000 will go to Ace Centre.

 Releases for various mobile operating systems: Android, iOS and generic Linux based mobile OS-es.
 The accessibility and security reviews are facilitated, and the recommendations are put back into Dasher.